Mark Paradies, President

 Barbara Carr, Editorial Director & Instructor

 Barb Carr joined System Improvements in 2006 and is the Editorial Director and a TapRooT® Instructor.
 She plays a major role in the development of all of the current evidence collection TapRooT® Training (in-person, virtual, and self-guided) and is the co-author with Mark Paradies of the TapRooT® Evidence Collection and Interviewing Techniques to Sharpen Investigation Skills Book (2017).
-She also developed the TapRooT® Training Pathways.
+She also develops content for the TapRooT® Training Pathways.

 Barb has an extensive background in the legal industry and trained with the National Forensic Science Technology Center.
 She has completed human factors training at the University of Michigan, has a B.S. in Psychology, and is a Certified Professional Coach.